richrosario/DDOS/README.md

-# DDOS Tool
+### DDOS Tool

 I'm refreshing my Python skills with a focus on Security/Network related projects.

-Denial-of-service (DoS) and distributed denial-of-service (DDoS) attacks are malicious attempts to disrupt the normal operations of a targeted server, service, or network by overwhelming it with a flood of Internet traffic.
+* Denial-of-service (DoS) and distributed denial-of-service (DDoS) attacks are malicious attempts to disrupt the normal operations of a targeted server, service, or network by overwhelming it with a flood of Internet traffic.

-*Part of the Network Programming with Python Course on freeCodeCamp.org -> https://www.youtube.com/watch?v=FGdiSJakIS4
+### Executing program

+* This is illegal; Keep this local to something like your local gateway/router.